Link4real/CursedMod/README.md

 Wiki: https://link4real.github.io/wiki/

-## DISCLAIMER
+# DISCLAIMER

-*A lot of the ideas are from PhoenixSC
+*A lot of the ideas are from PhoenixSC and his community

  So credits go to him!

-*Infinite Fuel might be infinite

-It might be or not idk
+He is NOT informed and I am not affiliated with him

+#Respect the License

+Thank you!